Assistance for Orphans and Other Vulnerable Children in Developing Countries Act of 2005

 The Assistance for Orphans and Other Vulnerable Children in Developing Countries Act of 2005 is a United States federal law that amended the Foreign Assistance Act of 1961 to authorize and coordinate foreign assistance programs for orphans and other vulnerable children in developing countries.
 The act was passed by the 109th United States Congress and signed into law by President George W. Bush on November 8, 2005, becoming Public Law 109–95.

 The act sets out congressional findings on the global situation of children who have lost one or both parents or are otherwise at risk, declares it to be United States policy to support such children with basic care and services, and directs the President to implement assistance programs in cooperation with foreign governments and non-governmental organizations.
-Among other provisions, it calls for a comprehensive United States Government strategy, establishes a monitoring and evaluation system, mandates annual reporting to Congress, and provides for a Special Advisor for Assistance to Orphans and Vulnerable Children within the United States Agency for International Development (USAID).
+Among other provisions, it calls for a comprehensive United States Government strategy, establishes a monitoring and evaluation system, mandates annual reporting to Congress, and provides for a Special Advisor for Assistance to Orphans and Vulnerable Children.

 The law has been described as providing a framework for a "comprehensive, coordinated, and effective" whole-of-government response by the United States to the needs of vulnerable children abroad and as one of the legal foundations for the 2012 "U.S. Government Action Plan on Children in Adversity".

 Background

 In the late 1990s and early 2000s, international organizations and donor governments drew attention to the growing number of children who had lost one or both parents or were otherwise at risk because of HIV/AIDS, armed conflict, poverty, and other factors.
-Congressional findings incorporated into Public Law 109–95 cite estimates of more than 100 million children worldwide who had lost one or both parents, with particularly high concentrations in sub-Saharan Africa and parts of Asia, and empasizes the long-term social and economic consequences of failing to meet their basic needs.
+Congressional findings incorporated into Public Law 109–95 cite estimates of more than 100 million children worldwide who had lost one or both parents, with particularly high concentrations in sub-Saharan Africa and parts of Asia, and emphasize the long-term social and economic consequences of failing to meet their basic needs.

-Earlier United States legislation, notably the United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003, authorized the President's Emergency Plan for AIDS Relief (PEPFAR) and required that at least 10 percent of PEPFAR funds be spent on progrmas for orphans and vulnerable children affected by HIV/AIDS.
+Earlier United States legislation, notably the United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003, authorized the President's Emergency Plan for AIDS Relief (PEPFAR) and required that at least 10 percent of PEPFAR funds be spent on programs for orphans and vulnerable children affected by HIV/AIDS.
 Analysts and advocates argued that broader and better coordinated action was needed to address the wider population of vulnerable children beyond those directly affected by HIV/AIDS, leading to the introduction of H.R.
 1409 in the 109th Congress.